Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

     --------------------------------------------------------------------
     ```

->**NOTE:** The performance number might vary depending on the CPU machine and workload activity at that time.
+>**NOTE:** The performance number might vary depending on the EC2 instance type and workload activity at that time.

 The above command computes the score for 100,000 documents, amounting to 1.39 GBytes of data.
 The execution time is 4.112 seconds and throughput is computed as follows: